srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     dotnet run
     ```

     This command will build and run the Simulated Device application.
-Be sure the terminal location is set to the directory with the `SimulatedDevice.cs` file.
+Be sure the terminal location is set to the directory with the `CaveDevice.cs` file.

     > **Note**:  If the command outputs a `Malformed Token` or other error message, then make sure the **Device Connection String** is configured correctly as the value of the `s_connectionString` variable.